zkbt/henrietta/README.md

 ```
 instead.
 That will make sure it always grabs the latest version of the code.

-Sometimes (if we've recently updated a dependency package), you might need to

 If you want to be able to modify the code yourself, please also feel free to fork/clone this repository onto your own computer and install directly from that editable package.
 For example, this might look like:
 ```
 git clone https://github.com/zkbt/henrietta.git